Macrometacorp/docs/docs/photoniq/faas/faas-structure.md

 ---
 sidebar_position: 9
-title: FaaS Functions Structure
+title: Structure of a FaaS Function
 ---

 FaaS functions can be written in `Rust` or `JavaScript`.
 This documentation explains the code templates and settings for these functions.

-## Rust Function
+## Structure of a Rust Function

 Each function receives an `_req: HttpRequest` struct and returns a `Result<HttpResponse>` struct.
 These structs are available in the `PhotonIQ FaaS SDK`.
 The `HttpResponseBuilder` crate allows you to build various types of responses.